tolaadisa/ansible_config_mgt/Project11.md

 The `ansible_ssh_user` is needed to let ansible know which username to use for connecting with each host.

-### Add SSH agent for the other servers to be connect to Bation/Jenkins-Ansible server (start from step 4B above)
+### Add SSH agent for the other servers to be connected to Bation/Jenkins-Ansible server (start from step 4B above)

-Now repeat above step to add the .pem keys of the NFS, Webservers, LB and every other server that you expect the bastion host to connect to.
+Now repeat above step `4b` to add the .pem keys of the NFS, Webservers, LB and every other server that you expect the bastion host to connect to.

 Once you have done this, you need to confirm that you can connect/ssh into these other servers from the bastion/jenkins-ansible server.
 To connect, use the code below for ubuntu servers: